ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/consul/README.md

           implementation: playbooks/consul_install.yaml
 ```

-In your playbook you just have to set a fact using the `set_fact` task and Janus will retrieve it.
+In your playbook you just have to set a fact using the `set_fact` task and Yorc will retrieve it.

 ```yaml
     - name: Set myVar1 operation output